Integrate SAP and JD Edwards Using Oracle Integration Cloud

-If you are reading this article, chances are you are very aware that many large organisations, use numerous ERP systems to manage their operations.
+Are you are looking for a way to achieve seamless integration between JD Edwards and SAP.
+Many large organisations, use numerous ERP systems to manage their operations.
 With incredibly complex IT strategies, massive budgets, and the endless (devops) loop to ensure your business end users can operate efficiently, with the correct data, wherever they happen to be located, it’s a wonder that CIO’s get any sleep at night.

 A few months back, Ndevr wrote a substantial white paper on the current integration methodologies available to JD Edwards users to achieve real time integration, which covered the technologies and scenarios in which you would apply the 7 methods outlined, however there is one particular scenario that keeps coming up, and that is how to integrate SAP and JD Edwards.